 Hi and welcome to my blog!
 I am really passionate about the science of all human disease – and how we can use our ever-growing understanding of it to develop new cures.
-I especially love writing about science and the impact it has on our lives.
-You can find my personal blog here.
+I especially love writing about science, the way it is reported in the media and the impact both have on our lives.

 I completed my PhD at KCL in London, England, working on the biology of melanoma, the fastest type of skin cancer in the world.

 While working on my PhD research, I became really excited about learning more about how cancer cells form secondary tumors (or metastases) throughout the body.

 Metastasis is one of the most crucial areas of cancer research.
 90% of patients who die from solid malignancies die from their cancer spreading throughout the body and forming metastases.
 In order to follow my research passions, I moved to Duke University in North Carolina to work of metastatic breast cancer and how it forms secondary tumors in the bones as a postdoctoral associate.